flethy/flethy/packages/connectors/README.md

-# flethy http-configs
+# flethy connectors

-Supporting {{ apicount }} APIs.
+Supporting 147 APIs.
 Find all APIs [here](https://github.com/flethy/flethy/tree/main/docs).

 ## What and Why?

-flethy http-configs is a zero-dependency library that provides http configs for a number of web3 (and web2) APIs in a simple way.
+flethy connectors is a zero-dependency library that provides http configs for a number of web3 (and web2) APIs in a simple way.
 The whole library is fully typed and gives easy access to the included APIs.

 Motivated to implement for a simple reason: less dependencies in your own projects.
 What I have done so far: